-Category Description Scripted (S) Only one dimension or one dimension is foregrounded, one is backgrounded, and one is not present Heavy scaffolding Little to no sense-making Low Guided (LG) Multidimensional but only one is heavily foregrounded Moderate scaffolding Low degree of sense-making High Guided (HG) Multidimensional with at least 2 being used (foregrounded) equally Minimal scaffolding High degree of sense-making Doing (D) The three dimensions are foregrounded Student-designed exploration of science Limited to no scaffolding Students work like scientists to use various scientific practices to be able to develop or deepen an understanding of a scientific idea or problem as they explore a phenomenon.
+Category Description Scripted Only one dimension is present, or two dimensions are present but only one is used in application or reasoning for sense-making.
+Heavy scaffolding Scripted "Cookbook instructions" Little to no sense making Moderate Support Multidimensional 2-3 dimensions are evident but only one is heavily used in sense-making while the other may be used minimally.
+Moderate scaffolding Students have to apply ideas and practices, however they are often told which ones to engage with and supported in using them Low to Medium degree of sense making Low Support Multidimensional 2-3 dimensions are evident with at least 2 being necessary to use or reason with in sense-making.
+Minimal scaffolding Students are cued and guided to pursue certain lines of thinking, but have to make some decisions about how and what to engage Medium to High degree of sense making High; Students must connect multiple pieces of information in a novel way Doing (rarely achievable on summative assessments) The three dimensions are used together to engage in sense-making to a high degree throughout the task Student-designed exploration of science Limited to no scaffolding Students work like scientists to use various scientific practices to be able to develop or deepen an understanding of a scientific idea or problem as they explore a phenomenon.
 In most cases if a student actually is engaged in 3 dimensions and has to develop the model, or develop the explanation or develop the argument from raw data or information, they are being asked to do science.